Enhancing multimodal cooperation via sample-level modality valuation: Introduction

-To this end, we introduce a fine-grained modality valuation metric, to observe the contribution of each modality during prediction at the sample-level.
-The Shapley value in game theory~\cite{Shapley195317AV}, which aims to fairly distribute the benefits based on the contribution of each player, provides the theoretical support of our valuation.
-This Shapely-based metric could offer a reasonable observation of fine-grained multi-modal cooperation, handling the realistic scenarios where the discrepancy between modalities could vary across samples.
-By means of valuating uni-modal contribution, we observe that the experiment results unsatisfactorily fail to meet the expectation that each modality has its irreplaceable contribution.
-In Figure~\ref{fig:shap-ucf101}, we show the average contribution of each modality over all training samples on the UCF-101 dataset.
-Based on the results (the blue lines), we observe a phenomenon that the contribution of one modality overwhelms others.
-Then, we further analyze the effect of the modality with clear lower contribution in a sample and find that \emph{its presence would potentially increase the risk that the multi-modal model collapses to one specific modality, worsening the cooperation between modalities}.
-Hence, it is urgent to recover the suppressed contribution of the low-contributing modality.
+To this end, we introduce a sample-level modality valuation metric, to observe the contribution of each modality during prediction for each sample.
+The Shapley value from game theory~\cite{Shapley195317AV}, which aims to fairly distribute the benefits based on the contribution of each player, provides the theoretical support of our valuation.
+Via valuating uni-modal contribution, we observe that the experiment results unsatisfactorily fail to meet the expectation that each modality has its irreplaceable contribution.
+Firstly, as Figure~\ref{fig:shap-dataset}, for existing curated dataset including Kinetics Sounds and UCF-101, we verify that the contribution of one modality tends to overwhelm others globally at the dataset-level.
+More importantly, as Figure~\ref{fig:teaser-sample}, with our sample-level modality valuation, we observe that modality discrepancy indeed could be different across samples, beyond the global contribution discrepancy at dataset-level.
+To highlight this sample-level modality discrepancy, we propose the global balanced MM-Debiased dataset where the dataset-level modality discrepancy is no longer significant (as Figure~\ref{fig:shap-dataset}).
+Not surprisingly, existing imbalanced multimodal learning methods which only consider dataset-level discrepancy \emph{fail} on MM-Debiased dataset, as shown in Figure~\ref{fig:teaser-bias}.